get-alex/alex/readme.md

 ### `alex.html(value)`

 Works just like [`alex()`][alex-api] and [`alex.text()`](#alextextvalue), but parses it as HTML.
-It will break your writing out of it's HTML-wrapped tags and examine them.
+It will break your writing out of it’s HTML-wrapped tags and examine them.

 ###### Example